tox-dev/tox-docker/README.md

 # tox-docker

-A plugin for [tox](https://tox.readthedocs.io/en/latest/) which runs one or more [Docker](https://www.docker.com/) containers during the test run.
+A [tox](https://tox.readthedocs.io/en/latest/) plugin which runs one or more [Docker](https://www.docker.com/) containers during the test run.

 ## Usage and Installation